 Based on research we know you can’t change behavior when you are in shame, so emotional recovery is the key.

-I am a Professional Behavioral Coach who specializes in anxiety and shame, and am a Daring Way™ Facilitator of Dr. Brené Brown’s research.
-As an emotionally focused coach, I specialize in working with people who suffer with BFRB’s.
+I am a Professional BFRB (Body-Focused Repetitive Behavioral) Coach who specializes in anxiety and shame, and am a Daring Way™ Facilitator of Dr. Brené Brown’s research.
+As an emotionally focused coach, I specialize in working with people who suffer with behavioral addiction.

 I educate, guide, consult and teach others that it’s not the behavior that is destructive in ones life it is the shame, because shame is a focus on self not behavior.
 People in shame suffer deeply with scarcity.
 They are steeped in comparison and fractured by disengagement.

 The opposite of scarcity is being enough.

 Dr. Brené Brown’s research found two camps of people with anxiety: Group A found ways to manage and soothe anxiety and group B figured out they needed to set boundaries that aligned with their values.

 CBT (Cognitive Behavioral Therapy), HRT (Habit Reversal Training) and ACT (Acceptance & Commitment Therapy) are viable strategies that I use.
 But I also wholeheartedly believe that understanding what we are feeling and experiencing at our core is the way out of fear, which is the way out of isolation, which holds the key to courage.